What is innovation

 Innovation is key to business growth and success.
 Thinking more innovatively can help you increase productivity, performance and efficiency, all of which adds value to both your business and your customers, which will impact your bottom line.

-If you’re working on an innovative project or looking to the future and are based in Newcastle, Northumberland or North Tyneside, then take a look at the North of Tyne Innovation Recovery Grant which could contribute 50% of grant funding towards innovative projects totalling £10,000 – £20,000 – a perfect opportunity to get your innovation off the ground.
+If you’re working on an innovative project or looking to the future and are based in Newcastle, Northumberland or North Tyneside, then take a look at the North of Tyne Innovation Recovery Grant which could contribute 50% of grant funding towards innovative equipment projects costing between £5,000 – £20,000 or projects involving external expertise that cost between £8,000 and £20,000 – a perfect opportunity to get your innovation off the ground.
 Alternatively get in touch with us via [email protected] to see how we can help.